-Due to the length of time since the USPTO last updated its regulations, the USPTO proposes to amend the USPTO Rules of Professional Conduct to align them with widely-adopted revisions to the ABA Model Rules of Professional Conduct.
-Section 11.106(b) of title 37 of the Code of Federal Regulations would be amended to allow a practitioner to reveal information relating to the representation of a client in certain circumstances for the purpose of detecting and resolving conflicts of interest arising from the practitioner's change of employment or changes in the composition or ownership of a law firm.
-Section 11.106(d) would be amended to require a practitioner to make reasonable efforts to prevent the inadvertent or unauthorized disclosure of, or unauthorized access to. information relating to the representation of a client.
-Section 11.118 would be amended to clarify that a practitioner may not use information learned from a prospective client except as otherwise provided, regardless of whether the information was learned in a discussion.
-Section 11.702 would be amended to allow practitioners to post contact information such as a website or email address instead of an office address on marketing materials.
-Finally, § 11.703 would be amended to clarify that the limitations on solicitation apply to any person, without regard to whether the practitioner considers the targets of the solicitation to actually be prospective clients.
+With this rule, the USPTO is amending the USPTO Rules of Professional Conduct to align them with widely adopted revisions to the ABA Model Rules of Professional Conduct.
+37 CFR 11.106(b) is amended to allow a practitioner to reveal information relating to the representation of a client in certain circumstances for the purpose of detecting and resolving conflicts of interest arising from the practitioner's change of employment or changes in the composition or ownership of a law firm.
+Section 11.106(d) is amended to require a practitioner to make reasonable efforts to prevent the inadvertent or unauthorized disclosure of, or unauthorized access to, information relating to the representation of a client.
+Section 11.118 is amended to clarify that a practitioner may not use information learned from a prospective client except as otherwise provided, regardless of whether the information was learned in a discussion.
+Section 11.702 is amended to allow practitioners to post contact information such as a website or email address instead of an office address on marketing materials.
+Finally, § 11.703 is amended to clarify that the limitations on solicitation apply to any person, without regard to whether the practitioner considers the targets of the solicitation to actually be prospective clients.